metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 // AllowedNetworks is a list of networks which are allowed to connect in restricted or forbidden NetworkIsolated clusters. type AllowedNetworks struct {
-    // Ingress defines a list of networks which are allowed for incoming traffic like service type loadbalancer
+    // Ingress defines a list of networks which are allowed for incoming traffic like service type LoadBalancer
     // to allow all you must specify 0.0.0.0/0 or ::/0 Ingress []string
     // Egress defines a list of networks which are allowed for outgoing traffic